hammy275/immersivemc-bot/README.md

 ## Setup

 1. Set the environment variables `IMMERSIVEMC_TOKEN_TEST` and `IMMERSIVEMC_TOKEN_PROD` to the token(s) for your Discord bot(s).
 You can either use a separate bot for development/testing and for production, or use one for both.
+2. Set the environment variables `IMMERSIVEMC_GUILD_IDS_TEST` and `IMMERSIVEMC_GUILD_IDS_PROD` to a comma-separated list of guild IDs for commands to be available in.
-2. Invite to your Discord server.
+3. Invite to your Discord server.
-3. ???
+4. ???
-4. Profit!
+5. Profit!

 ## Features